 I straddle the worlds of employee experience surveys, learning solutions, and performance improvement resources.
 No matter which “hat” I’m wearing on any day, I encounter clients who want to “do something innovative” or “become more digital.”
 I’m not alone.
 Chris Lepine’s blog on people-friendly digital transformations is a great primer on the evergreen truths of technology-enabled learning and performance improvement.

-Like Chris, I explored engagement surveys in an increasingly digital world in a recent eNews article titled “Don’t Let the Tail Wag the Dog”.
-I’d like to continue that dialogue by digging a bit deeper into the topic of pulse surveys.
+Like Chris, I explored how to use engagement measurement tools in an increasingly digital world in a recent eNews article titled “Don’t Let the Tail Wag the Dog”.
+I’d like to continue that dialogue by digging a bit deeper into the topic of pulse surveys and their benefits.

 As the name implies, pulse surveys are designed to “take the pulse” of your workforce (as opposed to, if we continue with a healthcare analogy, a comprehensive annual checkup).
 Advances in technology make pulsing (and its trendy cousin “continuous listening”) easier than ever.
 How do you know whether it’s right for your organization?

 When you need to break a cycle of inaction.
 Some clients admit, often in hushed tones, that “not much has happened” since their last survey.
 If you can relate, adding one or two pulse surveys to your annual measurement approach can provide the impetus leaders need to stay focused on engagement year-round.
 More frequent insights will drive more frequent manager-team discussions, which can lead to renewed commitment and progress on ideas for increasing engagement.